 Mandatory health related applications

-As of 19 March 2021, you are required to download health/quarantine monitoring applications on your smart phone and use it to ensure implementation of the quarantine measures at your home, hotel or other designated locations for 14 days after arriving in Japan.
+You are required to download health/quarantine monitoring applications on your smart phone and use it to ensure implementation of the quarantine measures at your home, hotel or other designated locations for 14 days after arriving in Japan.
 If you do not have a smart phone that enables the downloading of the required applications, you will need to rent such a phone when you arrive in Japan.

 You can read more information about the applications here.

 Coronavirus testing requirements

 You are required to hold a medical certificate of a negative coronavirus test result taken earliest 72 hours before travel.
 The certificate must include all the following details: